jodeperezlo/pantsandshirts/README.md

 Likewise, it is prohibited to use this material to integrate it into courses, or videos where they obtain money in exchange.

 The material can be disseminated and used for learning and school purposes.
-When using the material, it must be clarified where it was taken from, giving credits to **author Jorge de Jesus Perez Lopez**, and leaving the necessary resource to locate it, the web portfolio for example found at: **https: / /portfolio-jorgeperez.netlify.app/**
+When using the material, it must be clarified where it was taken from, giving credits to **author Jorge de Jesus Perez Lopez**, and leaving the necessary resource to locate it, the web portfolio, for example, found at: **https: / /portfolio-jorgeperez.netlify.app/**

 <br/>